How to Paint Flaming Swords on Miniatures

 Flaming or superheated weapons are a great way to add visual interest to a miniature.

-This approach creates a glowing, heat-based effect, building a transition from darker reds at the base of the blade through to bright yellows at the tip, simulating the heat of a weapon fresh from the forge or infused with daemonic energy.
+This approach focuses on smooth colour transitions and controlled layering to build up heat from dark reds to bright yellows, simulating the heat of a weapon fresh from the forge or infused with daemonic energy.

 This technique relies on applying multiple thin layers (glazes).
 Take your time and allow each layer to fully dry before applying the next, this is what creates the smooth transitions.